BhaskarHCS/hcs-website/README.md

 ---

-© 2025 Hamrith Consulting Services LLP (HCS).
-All Rights Reserved.
+© 2025 Hamrith Consulting Service LLP (HCS).
+All Rights Reserved, unauthorized use, reproduction, or distribution of this content is strictly prohibited.